Motorized Radio Telescope Project

 Arduino Control Code

-The Arduino handles real-time control of motors, GPS, RTC, and displays.
-It reads potentiometer input and moves the dish accordingly.
-Displays update continuously with tracking info.
+The Arduino handles real-time control of the motors, GPS, RTC, and display.
+It reads potentiometer input to adjust azimuth and elevation, while continuously updating the system with tracking information.

 Download Arduino Code